 EXECUTIVE BOARD TREASURER

-Regina Evans is a wife as well as mother of three beautiful children.
+Regina Evans is a wife as well as a mother of three beautiful children.
 Prior to her current full-time homemaker position, she acquired professional experience as a pediatric nurse, first in the area of Neonatal Intensive Care at Yale New Haven Hospital (CT) and Bryn Mawr (PA) hospitals.
 Subsequently, as a Master’s prepared nurse, she worked as a Neurology Advanced Practice Nurse at the Nemours/Alfred I DuPont Hospital for Children in Wilmington, DE.
 She has held several volunteer community positions through her children’s schools and extra-curricular activities.
-As mother of Cameron, the youngest of her children, the 14 year old for whom this organization is named, she experienced firsthand the devastation and heartbreak that cancer can have on a child and his family.
+As the mother of Cameron, the youngest of her children, the 14 year old for whom this organization is named, she experienced firsthand the devastation and heartbreak that cancer can have on a child and his family.

 YOU, OUR SUPPORTERS

 As volunteers and donors, you come carrying with you multiple global and personal experiences and are on diverse individual life paths, but you are all inspired to support us in our mission to help children facing a cancer diagnosis.
 Thank you for being an invaluable part of our team!